sandialabs/PyNucleus/docs/installation.rst

 Possible ways to install and use PyNucleus
 ==========================================

-* Spack install,
+* Spack installation,
-* manual install,
+* manual installation,
 * Docker container.

 Spack install